Paddling The Tualatin River

 26001 SW Rainbow Ln., Hillsboro, OR 97123

-Eagle Landing is a small half-acre parcel on the banks of the Tualatin River located off of SW Rainbow Ln. near Groner Elementary School.
+Eagle Landing is a small half-acre parcel on the banks of the Tualatin River located off of SW Rainbow Lane near Groner Elementary School.
 The amenities in the park include a 12-vehicle gravel parking lot and a connecting gravel pathway.
 There are no restrooms or running water at this location.
-There is a steel staircase to provide non-motorized boat access to and from the River; however, there is no dock.
-Carrying a large canoe or kayak down the stairway may be challenging.

 River Road at Farmington Road, Hillsboro, OR 97123